-Yes and No. Like an IRA, the tax advantage of a Solo 401K Plan is that income is tax-free until distributed.
+Yes and No. Like an IRA, the tax advantage of a Solo 401(k) Plan is that income is tax-free until distributed.
 In general, an exempt organization is not taxed on its income from an activity that is substantially related to the charitable, educational, or other purpose that is the basis for the organization’s exemption.
 Such income is exempt even if the activity is a trade or business.
 However, to prevent tax-exempt entities from competing unfairly with taxable entities, tax-exempt entities are subject to unrelated business taxable income (UBTI) when their income is derived from any trade or business that is unrelated to its tax-exempt status.
 Solo 401(k) and UBTI rules are much different than an IRA.

 What is Unrelated Business Taxable Income?